bobkat-io/recipes/savory/gnocchi.md

 1. Pull off pieces of potato dough and form into "snakes", about 1/2 inch in diameter
 1. Slice into 1/2 to 3/4 inch pieces
   * Optional: score with a fork
-1. Submerge gnoccis in boiling water and cook until done, about 5 minutes, stirring occasionally.
-Gnocci will float when done.
+1. Submerge gnocchi in boiling water and cook until done, about 5 minutes, stirring occasionally.
+Gnocchi will float when done.
-1. Toss cooked gnoccis in a large bowl with olive oil, parmesian, italian seasoning, salt, and pepper
+1. Toss cooked gnocchi in a large bowl with olive oil, parmesian, italian seasoning, salt, and pepper